rclone/rclone/docs/content/docs.md

 When the limit is reached all transfers will stop immediately.

 Rclone will exit with exit code 8 if the transfer limit is reached.

+## --metadata / -M

+Setting this flag enables rclone to copy the metadata from the source to the destination.
+For local backends this is ownership, permissions, xattr etc. See the [#metadata](metadata section) for more info.

 ### --cutoff-mode=hard|soft|cautious ###